Murder suspect posts $35M bail, upsetting victim's family

 The $35 million bail is the highest ever in San Mateo County's history, a county official said.

 San Mateo District Attorney Steve Wagstaffe said he's concerned Li is a flight risk and is disappointed the judge didn't set the bail even higher.
-His office asked for a $100 million bail.
+His office asked for $100 million.

 "If convicted she faces the rest of her life in prison," Wagstaffe said.
 "That's plenty enough incentive to flee back to her native China."